peteroupc/peteroupc.github.io/random.md

 <a id=Seeded_Random_Generators></a>
 ## Seeded Random Generators

 In addition, some applications use pseudorandom number generators (PRNGs) to generate results based on apparently-random principles, starting from a known initial state, or "seed".
-One notable example is a "code", or password, for generating a particular game level in some role-playing games.

-Applications that need to specify their own seeds usually care about reproducible results.
+Such applications usually care about reproducible results.
 (Note that in the definitions for [unpredictable-random](#Unpredictable_Random_Generators) and [statistical-random](#Statistical_Random_Generators) generators given earlier, the PRNGs involved are automatically seeded before use.)

 <a id=Seeding_Recommendations></a>
 ### Seeding Recommendations